qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Shadow tab
 ..........

-Use the :guilabel:`Shadow` tab for a user-defined :guilabel:`Drop shadow`.
+Use the |labelshadow| :guilabel:`Shadow` tab for a user-defined :guilabel:`Draw drop shadow`.
 The drawing of the background is very variable.
 Choose between 'Lowest label component', 'Text', 'Buffer' and 'Background'.
 The :guilabel:`Offset` angle depends on the orientation of the label.
 If you choose the |checkbox| :guilabel:`Use global shadow` checkbox,